mpuhacz/building_docker_images_using_dev_ops_pipelines_with_private_dev_ops_artifactory_py_pi_feed/README.md

         echo "##vso[task.setvariable variable=artifactoryUrl;]$PIP_EXTRA_INDEX_URL"
       displayName: Export Artifactory URL
 ```

+_If you intend to connect to the feed not through AzDO proxy but directly, replace `artifactFeeds` with `pythonDownloadServiceConnections`._

 Two things to note here:

 - We are explicitly saying, we want our artifactory added as an extra index by specifying: `onlyAddExtraIndex: true`.
 - We are exporting the `PIP_EXTRA_INDEX_URL` to a variable called `artifactoryUrl`.
 We will use this variable in the next step.

 ### Building and publishing our Docker images

 The final step is to start the Docker build task:

 ```yaml
     - task: Docker@2
       displayName: Build an image